Tsugaru-Hamana Station: Station layout

-Tsugaru-Hamana Station has one ground-level side platform serving a single bi-directional track.
-The station is unattended.
+Tsugaru-Hamana Station had one ground-level side platform serving a single bi-directional track.
+The station was unattended.

 History

 Tsugaru-Hamana Station was opened on December 10, 1960 as a station on the Japanese National Railways (JNR).
 With the privatization of the JNR on April 1, 1987, it came under the operational control of JR East.

+On 3 August 2022, service between Kanita and Minmaya was suspended indefinitely following heavy rainfall and flooding.
+On 10 June 2025, JR East, Aomori Prefecture, and the two municipalities along the affected section agreed to abolish passenger railway service in April 2027 and replace it with road transportation, including buses and taxis.
+The replacement services will integrate existing bus and taxi services and add new routes.
+JR East will contribute more than ¥3 billion to a nonprofit organization established jointly with local governments to operate the replacement transportation for 18 years.